 I know, we live in a time where debt is hard to avoid, but Christmas does not have to be a time that you add to your debt.

-So my advice is to stick with cash only.
+My advice is to stick with cash only.
 Talk to your bank to see if they still offer a Christmas Club account.
 If not, then set-up an account at another bank where you can deposit money, but it takes longer to withdraw it.

 Or you could save your change all year long to make up your Christmas budget.
 There are so many creative ways to save money for Christmas.
 It doesn’t have to be super complicated.

-However, I will say this, if you have a budget in mind and are self-controlled, then it could be a good idea to use a cash back credit card.
-That way you receive cash back on what you were already planning to spend.
+However, I will say this, if you have a budget in mind and are self-controlled, then it could be a good idea to use a cashback credit card.
+That way you receive cashback on what you were already planning to spend.

-But only do this if you have the cash in hand to turn around and pay your bill.
+However, only do this if you have the cash in hand to turn around and pay your bill.
 Don’t go into debt trying to make money on your Christmas budget.
 It just isn’t a good idea.

 5. Consider Online